mozmeao/platform-docs/docs/cms.md

 Equally, you may have a situation where the content for certain paths needs to be managed in the CMS for certain locales, while other locales (with rarely changing 'evergreen' content) may only exist as Django-rendered views drawing strings from Fluent.

-The answer here is to use the `bedrock.cms.decorators.prefer_cms` decorator/helper.
+The answer here is to use the `prefer_cms` decorator/helper from `bedrock.cms.decorators` or `springfield.cms.decorators`

 A Django view decorated with `prefer_cms` will check if a live CMS page has been added that matches the same overall, relative path as the Django view.
 If it finds one, it will show the user ``that`` CMS page instead.
 If there is no match in the CMS, then the original Django view will be used.

 The result is a graceful handover flow that allows us to switch to the CMS page without needing to remove the Django view from the URLconf, or to maintain a hybrid approach to page management.
 It doesn't affect previews, so the review of draft pages before publishing can continue with no changes.
 Once the CMS is populated with a live version of the replacement page, that's when a later changeset can remove the deprecated Django view if it's no longer needed.

 The `prefer_cms` decorator can be used directly on function-based views, or can wrap views in the URLconf.
-It should not used with `bedrock.mozorg.util.page` due to the complexity of passing through what locales are involved, but instead the relevant URL route should be refactored as a regular Django view, and then decorated with `prefer_cms`
+It should not used with `bedrock.mozorg.util.page` or `springfield.base.util.page` due to the complexity of passing through what locales are involved, but instead the relevant URL route should be refactored as a regular Django view, and then decorated with `prefer_cms`

-For more details, please see the docstring on `bedrock.cms.decorators.prefer_cms`.
+For more details, please see the docstring on `prefer_cms`.

 ## Generating URLs for CMS pages in non-CMS templates

-Pages in the CMS don't appear in the hard-coded URLConfs in Bedrock.
+Pages in the CMS don't appear in the hard-coded URLConfs in Bedrock or Springfield.
 Normally, this means there's no way to use ``url()`` to generate a path to it.

-However, if there's a page in the CMS you need to generate a URL for using the `url()` template tag, ``and you know what its path will be``, Bedrock contains a solution.
+However, if there's a page in the CMS you need to generate a URL for using the `url()` template tag, _and you know what its path will be_, there is a solution.

-`bedrock.cms.cms_only_urls` is a special URLConf that only gets loaded during the call to the `url()` helper.
+`bedrock.cms.cms_only_urls` (and `springfield.cms.cms_only_urls`) is a special URLConf that only gets loaded during the call to the `url()` helper.
 If you expand it with a named route definition that matches the path you know will/should exist in the CMS (and most of our CMS-backed pages ``do`` have carefully curated paths), the `url()` helper will give you a path that points to that page, even though it doesn't really exist as a static Django view.

 See the example in the `bedrock.cms.cms_only_urls.py` file.

 !!! note
     Moving a URL route to `cms_only_urls.py` is a natural next step after you've migrated a page to the CMS using the `@prefer_cms` decorator and now want to remove the old view without breaking all the calls to ``url('some.view')`` or ``reverse('some.view')``.

 ## Images